rogerjdeangelis/utl-comment-out-a-block-og-code-in-the-classic-1980s-dms-editor/README.md

-# utl-comment-out-a-block-og-code-in-the-classic-1980s-dms-editor
-Comment out a block og code in the classic 1980s dms editor
-    %let pgm=utl-comment-out-a-block-og-code-in-the-classic-l980s-dms-editor;
+    %let pgm=utl-comment-out-a-block-of-code-in-the-classic-l980s-dms-editor;

-    Comment out a block og code in the classic 1980s dms editor
+    Comment out a block of code in the classic 1980s dms editor

+      Two methods

+          1. '/*' and '*/'
+          2, '%macro skip;' and '%mend skip;'

     The key function is that the find command moves the cursor.
     Cursor location and cursor position no longer work?